connervieira/Predator/README.md

 ### Location Aware

 Predator supports GPX files to allow for correlating license plates detected in pre-recorded video to their physical coordinates.
+This makes information gathered from analyzing long streams of dashcam video much more useful and effective.

 ### Alerts